RevCBH/nibbler/README.md

 ## Usage

 View controller classes deriver from `Nibbler::Controller` and have class methods for binding to specific elements.
-For example, the `button` accepts a selector argument, which determines which button to bind against (e.g. by title, or position) and a hash specifying how to bind it with code.
+For example, the `button` method accepts a selector argument, which determines which button to bind against (e.g. by title, or position) and a hash specifying how to bind it.
 In the code below, the following line gives an example of this:

     button :seconds, as: 'interval_unit', action: 'select_interval_unit'